brizzinck/nvchad/README.md

 # My NvChad configuration.
-In the future, this will be part of my [dotfiles](https://github.com/brizzinck/dotfiles)
+This is a part of my [dotfiles](https://github.com/brizzinck/dotfiles)